MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

 ---
 title: Record calls in Dynamics 365 Remote Assist on HoloLens
 author: amaranigbo
-description: Use cloud-based recording or several other alternatives in Dynamics 365 Remote Assist on HoloLens ms.author: soanigbo ms.date: 04/05/2021 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
+description: Use cloud-based recording or several other alternatives in Microsoft Dynamics 365 Remote Assist on HoloLens ms.author: soanigbo ms.date: 04/08/2021 ms.service: crm-online ms.topic: article ms.reviewer: v-bholmes
 ---

 # Record calls in Dynamics 365 Remote Assist on HoloLens

 Recording a call is great for training or record-keeping purposes.
 Cloud-based recordings are automatically uploaded to Microsoft Stream.
 When the recording finishes uploading, all call participants can find the Stream link via the Teams chat.